Medishare Insurance: Christian Healthcare in 2026

 - Routine preventive care and annual checkups

-- Dental and vision care (unless accident-related)
+- Dental and vision care (unless accident-related, though discount programs are available)

 - Mental health and substance abuse treatment